bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 The following diagram shows how this example pictorially:
 ![Transfer example](../diagrams/create-child-example.png)
+Remark: In the diagram we simplify the fee logic, assuming that each transaction pays the same fee.

 ## Join subnet
 We model this as a functionality *joinChild(subnetAddress, validatorData)*: